egilll/tex-linebreak2/docs/README.md

 - The CSS properties  `font-stretch`, `font-size-adjust`, and `font-kerning`
 - If you're using third-party webfonts, you must apply `texLinebreakDOM` after the fonts have fully loaded, and that may introduce a noticable lag.

+There may be other issues yet to be encountered.

 ### Other types of text

 ```js